-Inspiration for Gilliam’s science-fiction infused, despondent world originated from a seventeenth-century document found by Gilliam in his research; the document detailed the costs of what a person was required to pay for their own witch hunt interrogation.
+The inspiration for Gilliam’s science-fiction infused, despondent world originated from a seventeenth-century document found by Gilliam in his research of the Spanish Inquisition.
+The document detailed the costs of what a person was required to pay for their own witch hunt interrogation.
 The Inquisition brought observers and character witnesses by the dozen to make or break a witch trial, spending much in official monies in the process; in addition, it took several man hours to torture a potential witness, which also accumulated costs, leaving only the accused to pay for his or her own interrogation or punishment.
 Gilliam saw a type of maddening bureaucratic logic at work in this document, analogous to daily lives filled with endless piles of soul-depleting paperwork, the quantification of all things through high finance and accounting, and inhumane business and social diplomacy spreading like a disease.
 But Gilliam insists his picture is not science fiction.
 The setting nonetheless writhes with industrialized technology as rampant as overgrown vines.
 Unlike Orwell’s novel, a future totalitarian government is not the enemy—not completely—rather how modern society floats on a surface of commonplace banality.
 Some link science fiction to the future, whereas an alternate reality, someplace unfamiliar, or in this case an allegory, can exist in a place with fictional technologies in the present day.
 Visually similar to the subterranean future shown in Gilliam’s own 12 Monkeys (1995), we see apparatuses made up of computer parts and monitors so small they require magnifiers, endless streams of ducts, and absolutist political entities running everything—all familiar, yet exaggerated for the sake of Gilliam’s message.
 The result is a contemporary-set fictional landscape.